Filter By Topic

 How long do the food safety courses take?

-For most of our students, the food safety courses take between 3 and 5 hours to complete.
+Depending on the course chosen, most students take between 3 and 8 hours to complete their online study.
 This includes the lessons, case studies and assessments.Read More

 How is a Food Safety Supervisor course different to Food Handling training?